 In the following sections, we give an overview of exemplary frameworks, which fit our goal to evaluate the centralized and decentralized parameter server approach experimentally.
-We choose the most popular frameworks for the centralized approach, TensorFlow and the only available with a decentralized implementation of PS, MXNet [16].
+We choose the most popular frameworks for these two approaches, MXNet and TensorFlow [15].

 3.3.1 TensorFlow.
-This deep learning framework was initially implemented by Google Brain5 in 2011 and open sourced under the Apache 2.0 license in November 2015.
+This deep learning framework was initially implemented by Google Brain in 2011 and open sourced under the Apache 2.0 license in November 2015.
 As mentioned above it uses a static computation graph and implements the centralized Parameter Server concept [1].